medhasm/AWS_Final_Task/README.md

 Assume VPC and subnets already exist "use the default!".

-**First of all, To run the project locally you have to change the varibales value in the CreateAll.tf file, so it can fit your working Space.**
+**To run the project locally you have to change the varibales value in the CreateAll.tf file, so it can fit your working Space.**

 **Init terraform enivroment:**